 Single floor living is a great benefit, especially for couples as they mature.
-Even able-bodied adults can be subject to knee or hip surgery and removing stairs from the equation can make life easier during recovery.
+Even able-bodied adults can be subject to a knee or hip surgery and removing stairs from the equation can make life easier during recovery.
 Additional bedrooms can be situated on an upper floor, but one-floor access is definitely a preferred feature.
 When planning the first-floor master, you’ll want to ensure some separation if possible from the main living areas and adjacent first-floor laundry to keep everything as private and convenient as possible.

 En Suite Master Bath

 Expanded attention is also focused on the master bath or “en suite” in designer shorthand.
 Many Katahdin Cedar Log Homes now have master bathrooms designed to create a spa-like atmosphere, adding to the sanctuary of the master suite.
 Some of the most popular features for masters include double-sink vanities, spa tubs, and large custom showers.
 If you don’t desire a tub, just make sure that your shower is oversized and beautifully designed with tile or stonework and frameless glass enclosures for timeless appeal.
 Also, if your master bath will not have a tub, it is a great idea to have one in another bathroom!

 With the kitchen playing a central role in many new homes, an expansive kitchen island allows family and guests to gather and offers additional casual seating.
 Keep your island a manageable size relative to the rest of your kitchen so that it doesn’t overwhelm the room and allows for easy movement when appliance doors are open.
 Concepts for kitchen islands can range from functional “waterfall” sides to repurposed furniture that provides ample storage and visual appeal.
 Granite, quartz, slate or composite counters can add impact and functionality to the island and don’t necessarily need to match other kitchen counter materials.
 An oversized, deep sink will add to the utility of the island in food prep and clean-up.
 Many homeowners also locate the dishwasher in the island for easy rinsing and loading.